 In Linmark Associates, Inc. v.
 Township of Willingboro, 431 U.S. 85 (1977), the Supreme Court found unanimously that a law limiting certain signage violated the fundamental First Amendment principle that people have a right to receive information and ideas and to decide for themselves the best course of action.
-This decision contributed to the development of other First Amendment principles, such as commercial speech, secondary effects, and the counterspeech doctrine.

 The case involved an ordinance in Willingboro Township, New Jersey, that limited “For Sale” signs on all property except for model homes.
 The township enacted the ordinance in order to stem the perceived problem of “white flight” — whites leaving neighborhoods increasingly populated by minorities.
 The township contended that it had a strong interest in promoting integrated housing.
 Linmark Associates, a real estate company, challenged the law on First Amendment grounds.